 a liaison between the

 academic department and the library.
 The resource

 coordinator for a department can assist with the following services:

 Identify and contact service points within the library: If there are any questions about the library or its services, the resource coordinator for the department is there to help.

 Purchase materials: (examples: audio visuals, electronic resources, books, periodicals, maps, microforms, etc.) The resource coordinator will assist with purchasing materials for faculty and students to use in the library.
 Orders can be requested by contacting the resource coordinator by phone, email, or by submitting a yellow order card.
 The resource coordinator can also check on the status of a existing orders.
 After the item is cataloged and available, the order cards will be returned to the faculty member who requested the item.
-All new materials are posted on our Web site.

 Library instruction: Contact the resource coordinator to inquire about scheduling a library instruction class.
 Please identify the class, the assignment, the number of students in the class, and the desired date and time for the class.
 It is helpful if the resource coordinator is contacted several days in advance to provide time to adequately prepare for the class.
 The classes are usually taught in one of the library's electronic classrooms, however, classes can be taught through Blackboard, electronically or in the teacher's classroom.